abhijeetsharnagat/Saralphysics-Edtech-platform/README.md

 # 🌟 Saral Physics: Online Learning Platform

 This repository contains details about "Saral Physics", an exceptional online learning platform crafted with the powerful MERN stack.
-The platform, hosted on AWS, was meticulously designed to offer top-notch physics education to students globally.
+The platform, hosted on AWS, was meticulously designed to offer top-notch physics education to students globally

 ## 🚀 [Live Website: Saral Physics](https://www.saralphysics.com/)